jacobhilton/backgammon/README.md

 There is a "pip count ratio" AI which performs an expectiminimax calculation using the ratio of the players' pip count ratios as a heuristic evaluation function.

-There is also an implementation of a version of [TD-Gammon](http://www.scholarpedia.org/article/User:Gerald_Tesauro/Proposed/Td-gammon) using [tensorflow-ocaml](https://github.com/LaurentMazare/tensorflow-ocaml) which is work in progress.
+There is also an implementation of a version of [TD-Gammon](http://www.scholarpedia.org/article/User:Gerald_Tesauro/Proposed/Td-gammon) using [tensorflow-ocaml](https://github.com/LaurentMazare/tensorflow-ocaml).
+This is work in progress but I intend to adapt the basic algorithm to include ideas from more recent progress in reinforcement learning, such as:
+- experience replay to smoothen training
+- Monte Carlo tree search guided by the output of the neural network